 Knowing something about the technology behind the different components of a garment can help you understand how they can benefit you in your outdoor adventures.

 The Materials used

 Developers arrived at 3 breakthrough technologies in the field of outdoor apparel: microporous coatings, microporous laminates and monolithic membranes.
-Such materials allow water vapor to escape but prevent moisture from settling on the skin.
+Such materials allow water vapor, or escape but prevent moisture from settling on the skin.